jaso-public/cs764-sorter/README.md

 ### parseFloatingPoint(const std::string& str, T& value)
 This method will parse floating points from the input arguments.
 It obtains and sets the probability value, indicated by the -p flag, when generating records.

+## Consumer
+The Consumer class is utilized to continuously consume records from a provider until all records have been consumed.
+Like the Provider class, the Consumer class is a virtual class that will be implemented by various Consumers

+### consume()
+This method is a virtual method that must be implemented by all other Consumers.
+It will continue to consume all records from a provider until there are no records left.

+## NoopConsumer
+This class is a testing class that simply just continues to call the providers next() method until all records have been returned (a null pointer was reached).

+### Class Constructor
+The constructor sets the given source provider to the class' provider, so it can return records.

+### consume()
+This method will continue to call the provider's next() method until all records have been returned (a null pointer is returned).

+## DeviceConsumer
+This is a class that will write the records that it consumes from the provider to a particular file.
+This consumer is utilized to write our sorted records to the output.txt file.

+### Class Constructor

+### consume()

+### doWrite()

+### appendRecord(shared_ptr<Record> &ptr)

 # Implemented Techniques
 ## Tournament Tree